maastrichtlawtech/jurix23/program.md

 - Workshop 4: Legal Annotation workshop (09.00-17.00)
 - Workshop 5: Doctoral Consortium (14.00-17.00)

-Download the <a href="https://jurix23.maastrichtlawtech.eu/assets/JURIX2023-workshops.pdf" target="_blank">program of all workshops</a>.
+For more detail, see the <a href="https://jurix23.maastrichtlawtech.eu/assets/JURIX2023-workshops.pdf" target="_blank">program of all workshops</a>.

 17:15 - 18:15. **First Keynote Speech** by **[Jaap Hage](https://jurix23.maastrichtlawtech.eu/speakers/#monday-18th-december-2023)**, professor in Legal Theory (Maastricht University).